ShaftHQ/shafthq.github.io/docs/Getting_Started/first_steps_5.md

 ---
 id: first_steps_5
-title: Getting Started
+title: Setting up a new project
-sidebar_label: Getting Started
+sidebar_label: New Projects
 ---
-### Setting up a new project
 Now that you're hooked, the fastest way to set up a new sandbox and start experiencing SHAFT is using our TestNG Maven Archetype.
 - You can do that by following this lovely **[IntelliJ IDEA guide]**.
   - Before you press `Create` you'll need to add the archetype first by using this data